neural networks Dr. Gary D. Boetticher Software Metrics

 FOR THIS WEEK (IF NOT SOONER)

-Blue Color = Available on the Google Drive
+Blue Color = Available in the Google Folder

-It is the student's responsibility to download the notes, print the notes, and bring them to class.
+It is the student's responsibility to download the notes, print the notes.

 · Read: Syllabus